William Holmes McGuffey: Personal life

-He was married to Harriet Spinning of Dayton, Ohio in 1827.
-They had five children, who were expected to act with submission and obedience, according to one of their daughter's diary.
+He was married to Harriet Spinning of Dayton, Ohio, in 1827.
+They had five children, who were expected to act with submission and obedience, according to the diary of one of their daughters.
 McGuffey believed in the importance of education and religion to live successful lives.

 McGuffey and Harriet had as many as three slaves while at Virginia.
 One of these enslaved individuals was William Gibbons, who was hired out to them.
 Gibbons was literate.
 He was said to be self-taught and also said to have been instructed by McGuffey's daughter Maria.
 He later became a minister in Charlottesville and Washington, D.C.

 Harriet was ill during the summer of 1850 and was taken to her parents' home in Woodside by McGuffey.
 Her health did not improve as hoped and she died on July 3.
 She was buried in Woodside Cemetery.
 He later married Miss Laura Howard, daughter of Dean Howard of the University of Virginia.
 They had one daughter, Anna.
 She died at the age of four.

 During the American Civil War and the Reconstruction era, McGuffey was generous in his donations to the poor and African Americans.
-McGuffey died May 4, 1873 at the University of Virginia, and is buried in the University of Virginia Cemetery, in Charlottesville, Virginia.
+McGuffey died May 4, 1873, at the University of Virginia, and is buried in the University of Virginia Cemetery, in Charlottesville, Virginia.